NicolasRFL/alkemy/README.md

 Finally, open another terminal and standing on client folder (/client) run: 'npm start'

-Do note that this project was created using node version is 14.15.1 and npm version is 6.14.8.
+Do note that this project was created using node version 14.15.1 and npm version 6.14.8.

 ## Tecnical requirements